 Y Polyn is a family-owned restaurant, tucked away in the Towy Valley in Carmarthenshire.
 Expect generous portions, classic flavor combinations and simple, but beautiful meals.
 Head to Y Polyn if you’re looking for a relaxed vibe with a well-balanced menu.

 Winner of The Best Food Experience Pembrokeshire 2019, The Stackpole Inn is one of the best pubs in Pembrokeshire.
 Enjoy a light lunch or evening meal after strolling along the delightful sands of Barafundle Bay.

 Located in the heart of the UK’s smallest city, The Farmers Arms is a traditional Welsh pub with a rustic charm.
 Enjoy a hearty meal around the fire or gather your mates for quiz night!
 The Farmers Arms has great access to the surrounding beaches and coastal walks.

 A country dining pub just 7 miles outside of Aberystwyth, Y Ffarmers is a great place to pop in for a drink or two whilst exploring the Ceredigion coastline.
 With a spacious restaurant indoors and heated outside dining area, this West Wales pub is popular whatever the weather.

-There are plenty of pubs in Carmarthenshire to enjoy, but The Friends Arms in Carmarthen has to be one of our faves.
+There are plenty of pubs in Carmarthenshire to enjoy, but we love The Friends Arms in Carmarthen so much so that it made our favourite pubs in Carmarthenshire guide.
 Attracting regulars from all over Carmarthen, The Friends Arms offers a regular quiz night and cosy log fire.
 Looking for a place to watch the rugby internationals?
 The Friends Arms won’t disappoint!